bitwarden/help/_articles/features/auto-fill-android.md

 ## Autofill Framework Service

-{% note %}The Autofill Framework Service is only available to users on Android Oreo (8.0) and greater.
+{% callout info %}The Autofill Framework Service is only available to users on Android Oreo (8.0) and greater.
 If you are on a version of  Android prior to Oreo (8.0) you should only use the **Auto-fill Accessibility Service** as explained further down in this article.
-Otherwise, you should use both services for optimal functionality.{% endnote %}
+Otherwise, you should use both services for optimal functionality.{% endcallout %}

 1. Open the Bitwarden Android app.
 2. Tap **{% icon fa-cog %} Settings**.